 Before I introduce delixi MCB and lightening Arrestors.
-I would like to explain what MCBs and surge protectors are simple terms.MCB stands for a miniature circuit breaker.
+I would like to explain what MCBs and surge protectors are in simple terms.MCB stands for a miniature circuit breaker.
 As the name implies, an MCB is an electrical device or component that breaks the circuit.
 It can break a circuit either intentionally or forced due to a short circuit.
 Intentionally when you switch the circuit breaker to isolate a bulb or any machine that is connected in that circuit.

 A circuit breaker is designed to interrupt power to a complete circuit when there is an overload in that circuit.
 This is done to protect electrical and electronic appliances that can be damaged due to overloads and surge.